LukeShu/leaguer/doc/Sprint2-Retrospective.md

 ## Define Specific Unit Tests for Security   {#security-test}
 ## Implement Anti-spam measures {#anti-spam}
 ## Implement Teammate Rating System (peer review view) {#peer-review}

+One of the more unique selling points of Project Leaguer lies with it's peer review system.
+This sprint covered both the database framework and actual implementation of the feature.
+Peer review was accomplished with both server-side processing and client- side manipulation of the DOM via a floating tactile dragable info-box interface.

 ## Design/Code Scoring/Pairing Algorithms and Procedures {#pair-alg}

-Several Scoring Algorithms were considered and a modified fibonachi peer review system was chosen to
+Several Scoring Algorithms were considered for demonstration purposes for this sprint, eventually a modified fibonachi peer review system was chosen as the most fair system.
+This was the only scoring algorithm implemented in this sprint.
+A single-elimination pairing algorithm was chosen for similar reasons (as well as for simplicity in SVG generation).

 ## Implement game-type specific and tournament specific settings and preferences
    {(#setting-and-pref)}

+The input for settings and preferences for creating tournaments are displayed dynamically in both the substance of the content and form in which it is displayed.

 ## Retrieve data from Riot Games (TM) API {#riot-api}